Home > Blog > Prevent installation of applications (APKs) on company-owned Android devices

 Dec 19, 2020 | 42Gears Team

-If you need to use Android devices as dedicated purpose devices, you won’t want your users or workers to install any unwanted apps which can distract them and result in loss of productivity or can compromise the security of corporate data.
-Blocking users from installing apps can be done by disabling access to an Android system app called Package Installer (com.google.android.packageinstaller).
+If you need to use Android devices as dedicated purpose devices, you won’t want your users or workers to install any unwanted apps, which can distract them and result in loss of productivity or compromise the security of corporate data.
+In this case, you can block users from installing apps, and this can be done by disabling access to an Android system app called Package Installer (com.google.android.packageinstaller).

 Package Installer is responsible for the installation, upgrade, and removal of Android applications on an Android device.

-Since Package Installer is built into the Android OS, it is not possible for a normal user to remove the package installer from the device.
-One also cannot uninstall the Package Installer from Android.
-However, it is possible to disable the package installer or block users from accessing package installer functionality.
+The package installer cannot be removed/uninstalled from a device by a typical user because it is a component of the Android OS.
+However, it is possible to disable the package installer or block users from accessing the package installer functionality.
 Disabling access to the package installer will ensure that no new apps can be installed or uninstalled from the Android device.

 How to disable the Package Installer?

 You can lock down the Android device (also known as kiosk mode) using SureLock.
-You can allow certain apps that the user is supposed to use and block the rest of the device features and apps.
+You can allow certain apps that the users are supposed to use and block the rest of the device’s features and apps.
 If users cannot download any apk files from the internet, they won’t be able to install them.

-Locking down the Android device with SureLock is the quickest, safest, and easiest approach to keep the users away from installing any wanted programs, apps, or games on the company-owned devices.
+Locking down the Android device with SureLock is the quickest, safest, and easiest way to keep users away from installing any wanted programs, apps, or games on company-owned devices.